fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

 ### Compilability

-Not all F# code successfully compiles as resumable code.
+Some static checks are performed for the construction of resumable code as outlined above.
+However, there may still be cases where the application of the semantics of resumable code fails.
+The static checking of resumable code is primarily designed to ensure compositions of resumable code are checked to form resumable code, and a warning is emitted if this is not statically determined.

-A primitive resumable expression whose inlined, reduced form is as follows is not compilable:
+A low-level resumable expression is not compilable if any of the following hold:

-1. Any primitive resumable expression that is an integer `for` loop
+1. It is an integer `for` loop

-2. Any primitive resumable expression that is a `let rec`
+2. It is a `let rec`

-3. Any primitive resumable expression any unreduced use of a `ResumableCode` parameter
+3. It contains an unreduced use of a `ResumableCode` parameter

-4. Any primitive resumable expression where a `finally` or `with` block of an exception handler has `__resumableEntry` points.
+4. It is a try/finally or try/with where the `finally` or `with` block  has `__resumableEntry` points.

    > NOTE: The resumable code combinators `ResumableCode.TryWith` and `ResumableCode.TryFinally` return resumable code that implements
-   > resumable exception handlers properly.
+   > resumable exception handlers properly

-If resumable code is not compilable then either a compilation failure occurs, or `if __useResumableCode` alternatives are systematically used, see "optional resumable code" above.
+If resumable code is not compilable then either

+1. `if __useResumableCode` alternatives are systematically used, see "optional resumable code" above.
 This allows for "dynamic" implementations of resumable code.
+   In this case a warning is emitted.

+2. A compilation failure occurs

 ### The semantics of resumable code

-The execution of resumable code is best understood in terms of the direct translation of the constructs into a .NET method.
+The execution of resumable code can be understood in terms of the direct translation of low-level resumable code to the constructs into a .NET method.
 For example, `__resumeAt` corresponds either to a `goto` (for a known label) or a switch table (for a computed label at the start of a method).